SIMEXP/autism-signature/README.md

 invoke docker-run --task run-all --args "--threads=2"
 ```

-This ensures the entire environment (Python, R, deps) is fully controlled.
-The container image includes a snapshot of all the required dependencies, starting with a jupyter notebook docker stack image.
+This ensures the entire environment (Python, R, dependencies) is fully controlled.
+The image includes a snapshot of all required software, based on a Jupyter notebook Docker stack image.

 To run a smoke test inside the container:

 ```bash
 invoke docker-run --task run-all --args "--threads=2 --smoke-test"
 ```

-> 💡 This command will add the autism-signature image to your docker registry and will run the image with the `latest` tag, the first time it is run
+> 💡 This will load `autism-signature` into your Docker registry the first time and run it with the `latest` tag.

-> 💡💡 Starting from a clean run, a full run generates 1.5 GB of results inside `output_data` and can take several hours using 20 threads.
-Each thread requires about 8GB of RAM.
-The smoke test only runs for a few minutes.
+> 💡💡 A full run generates ~1.5 GB of results; the smoke test only MBs.

+> 💡💡💡 A complete recompute takes ~30 minutes per replicate/network (about 37 days total serial time).
+Use archives or HPC to save time and energy.

+> 💡💡💡💡 Each thread requires ~8 GB RAM.

-It is also possible to use Apptainer instead, using `apptainer-run` in place of `docker-run`.
+Apptainer is also supported.
+Use `apptainer-run` in place of `docker-run`.

-> 💡 The `apptainer-run` task automatically checks if Apptainer is installed, ensures the image is loaded, and launches the task with the correct bind paths.
+> 💡 The `apptainer-run` task checks for Apptainer, verifies image presence, and launches with correct bind paths.

 ---

-### 4️⃣ Clean Everything
+### 4⃣ Clean Everything

 To remove all generated data: